-So how do we as Christians turn to God when we are going through the mountains and valleys in life?
+So how do we turn to God when we are going through the mountains and valleys in life?
+How can we praise Him as much in the valleys as we do on the mountaintops?
+Read on to learn more!

 I live in beautiful Northwestern Connecticut in the Northwest Hills (we call them the Litchfield Hills or the Highlands).